Split-Ensemble: Efficient OOD-aware Ensemble via Task and Model Splitting: Related Work

-OOD detection has a long history of research including methods applicable to deep neural networks (DNNs). \cite{4032779} firstly propose to use classification confidence scores to perform in-domain verification through a linear discriminant model. \cite{liang2017enhancing} enhance OOD detection by temperature scaling and adversarial perturbations. \cite{Papadopoulos_2021} propose a method for outlier exposure training with OOD proxy data without compromising ID classification accuracy. \cite{9359272} investigate the differences between OOD-unaware/-aware DNNs in model performance, robustness, and uncertainty. \cite{winkens2020contrastive} investigate the use of contrastive training to boost OOD detection performance. \cite{NEURIPS2020_28e209b6} propose a few-shot learning method for detecting OOD samples.
-Besides supervised learning, \cite{sehwag2021ssd} investigate self-supervised OOD detector based on contrastive learning. \cite{pmlr-v162-wang22aq} propose partial and asymmetric supervised contrastive Learning (PASCL) to distinguish between tail-class ID samples and OOD samples.
+OOD detection has a long history of research, including methods applicable to deep neural networks (DNNs). \citet{4032779} firstly propose to use classification confidence scores to perform in-domain verification through a linear discriminant model. \citet{liang2017enhancing} enhance OOD detection by temperature scaling and adversarial perturbations. \citet{Papadopoulos_2021} propose a method to explicitly make the model aware of OOD using an outlier-exposure training objective with OOD proxy data. \citet{9359272} investigate the differences between OOD-unaware/-aware DNNs in model performance, robustness, and uncertainty. \citet{NEURIPS2020_28e209b6} propose a few-shot learning method for detecting OOD samples.
+Besides supervised learning, \citet{winkens2020contrastive,sehwag2021ssd} investigate self-supervised OOD detector based on contrastive learning. \citet{pmlr-v162-wang22aq} propose partial and asymmetric supervised contrastive Learning (PASCL) to distinguish between tail-class ID samples and OOD samples.
 However, the above single-model OOD detectors cannot be implemented without the availability of OOD proxy data.
-Unlike this, our work proposes a novel subtask-splitting training objective to allow OOD-aware learning without external data.
+In contrast, our work proposes a novel subtask-splitting training objective to allow OOD-aware learning without external data.

-\subsection{Deep ensembles}
+\subsection{Deep Ensembles}